(Note: Laura is Rob B’s wife)

 I was born in Utah and raised in both Utah and New Mexico.
-In the 1950’s and 1960’s, LDS (Mormon) Missionaries came to the Navajo reservations teaching their Mormon faith and indoctrinating Navajo parents with their idea that “Families are Forever.”
-A program was developed that sent Navajo children to foster families in Utah who would give them a year of education at school as well as teach them the tenants of the Mormon religion.
-This program was called, “The Lamanite Placement Program,” named after the “Lamanite” people in the Book of Mormon who the Mormons claim are the principle ancestors of Native American Indians.
+In the 1950s and 1960s, LDS (Mormon) Missionaries came to the Navajo reservations, teaching their Mormon faith and indoctrinating Navajo parents with their idea that “Families are Forever.”
+A program was developed that sent Navajo children to foster families in Utah who would give them a year of education at school, as well as teach them the tenets of the Mormon religion.
+This program was called “The Lamanite Placement Program,” named after the “Lamanite” people in the Book of Mormon who the Mormons claim are the principle ancestors of Native American Indians.

 Over the next ten years, I was slowly indoctrinated into the Mormon Church.
 I was a “Mormon” and proud of it!
 But that thinking didn’t last long.
 After graduating, I started working and living a sinful life.
 I didn’t care to go to church because the idea of needing to “be perfect” and “choose the right” was crammed into my mind all those years.
 I felt I could never live up to the LDS Church’s Standards and Teachings.
 No one can be that perfect!

-At age 25, I was pregnant and realized my life needed to change and that I needed God and the Church.
-In December of 1999, the clothing company I working for asked me to transfer to Nevada.
-This is where I met Rob who would become my future husband.
+At age 25, I was pregnant and realized my life needed to change, and that I needed God and the Church.
+In December of 1999, the clothing company I worked for asked me to transfer to Nevada.
+This is where I met Rob, who would become my future husband.
 He was a former Mormon who had just accepted the real Jesus into his life that December.
 Praise God!

-While I was in New Jersey, I really started to have doubts about the Mormon Church.
-Not to mention the fact that Rob continued to call and share with me about the true Jesus of the Bible.
-I prayed, read the Bible, the Book of Mormon, the Doctrine and Covenants searching for the truth.
+While I was in New Jersey, I really started to have doubts about the Mormon Church, not to mention the fact that Rob continued to call and share with me about the true Jesus of the Bible.
+I prayed, read the Bible, the Book of Mormon, and the Doctrine and Covenants, searching for the truth.
 My soul was literally on the edge of Heaven or Hell.
 I needed to know the truth!